Battle of Dinant

 eventually join Germany in the September 1939 invasion of Poland.

-The United States had no desire to become involved in the
+The United States had its own problems and had no desire to become involved in the

 problems of Europe.